rabfulton/ChatGTK/README.md

 - LaTeX formula rendering
 - Customizable settings
 - Conversation history management
-- Image generation using Dall-e-3 model, use the "img:" prefix to quickly access the model.
+- Image generation using both OpenAI's and Googles models.
 - Export chats to PDF by right-clicking on a chat and selecting "Export Chat"
-- Text-to-Speech output using OpenAI's TTS and TTS-HD models
+- Text-to-Speech output using OpenAI's TTS and TTS-HD and audio-preview models
 - Real-time voice conversation support using gpt-4o-realtime-preview model
-- Text to audio output using gpt-4o-audio-preview model
 - Reasoning support for OpenAI's o3 models
-- "export DISABLE_MODEL_FILTER=1" if you require an unfiltered list of models in the app.
+- Tool use including music control, image generation and a read aloud tool that lets you assistant decide when to use TTS.
 - Multi-provider support for OpenAI, Google Gemini 3 series models, xAI Grok, and Anthropic Claude via separate API keys.

 ### Tools support (images, music & read aloud)